 We’re isolated by an internal struggle to balance sexuality, gender identity, self-image.

 Dual Diagnosis Treatment Is Available

-LGBT Individuals Sidestep Discussions of Sexuality with Medical Providers
+LGBTQ Individuals Sidestep Discussions of Sexuality with Medical Providers

-LGBT people often complicate their addiction and other health concerns by lying about our health concerns.
+LGBTQ people often complicate their addiction and other health concerns by lying about our health concerns.
 This is because we fear the stigma that’s placed on us by medical providers.
 The sidestepping of the truth to our care providers lets our co-disorders slide by, unrecognized and untreated.